scko823/clipps/README.md

-# Material-UI-experiment to build a clipboard to instan share
+# Material-UI-experiment to build a clipboard to instant share code or content

+If sharing code the clipboard will recognise the language to format accordingly - using react-highlight

 1. npm install
 2. npm run build